webtrackerxy/chat-app-demo/README.md

 8. **Check read receipts** → see who has read your messages
 9. **Share files** → click 📎 to upload images, videos, documents
 10. **Record voice** → click 🎤 to record and send voice messages
+11. **Toggle themes** → click 🌙/☀️ in header to switch between dark/light mode
-11. **Delete messages** → long press or click delete button for real-time removal
+12. **Delete messages** → long press or click delete button for real-time removal

 ### 3. Verify WebSocket Connection
 - Look for **🟢 Connected** in the chat header (backend mode)